 Mila Saskova-Pierce

-The Czech/American Reading Circle is continuing with its seventh year of reviewing great books.
+The Czech/American Reading Circle is continuing with its eighth year of reviewing great books.

 Please join us the last Tuesday each month.